 Homeschool isn't 8 AM - 3 PM

 Do not feel pressure to give your kids direct instruction from 8-3 (or whatever time they would normally be in school).
-My oldest is only 9, but she is currently completing 4th/5th grade material and we finish school by lunch (at least all the direct instruction).
+My oldest is only 10, is currently completing ⅚th grade material and we finish school by lunch (at least all the direct instruction).

 Remember, much of your kids' typical day at school is filled with things like recess, lunch/snack breaks, independent work, art electives, gym class, etc. In our homeschool schedule preschool is 20 minutes a day, Kindergarten 30-45 minutes, and it increases as they get older.
-My 6 year old requires about 1 hour of direct instruction every day, and my 9 year old receives up to about 2-3.
+My 6 year old requires about 1 hour of direct instruction every day, and my 10 year old receives up to about 2-3, some of which I outsource to DVDs (more on this later).

 Carve out time for yourself

 It's not selfish to need some self-care in order to be the best mom you can be.
 I get up at 5 AM every day just to have some alone time.
-I workout, shower, eat breakfast, drink my coffee and get some work done before my kids get out of bed at 7:30.
+I workout, shower, eat breakfast (usually a breakfast bar and a green smoothie), drink my coffee and get some work done before my kids get out of bed at 7:30.

 I consider this my "battery charging" time.
 Is it ideal to get up so early?
 No, but when you work at home and homeschool lots of kids, you do what you can whenever you can.

 This also includes nap and rest time in the afternoon.
-From 2-4 my three little girls nap and my two older kids finish independent schoolwork and play together.
+From 2-4 my youngest kids nap and my older kids finish independent schoolwork and play together.
 During this time is when I get most of my work done.
 It also gives me a break to recharge for the rest of the day.
 Since I am an introvert by nature, I really need this quiet in the afternoon to stay sane, so I've worked it into our day.

 On a day that I wasn't feeling so warm and fuzzy about homeschooling, I had a good friend encourage me that I just need to stay one day ahead of my kids.
 I don't need to sit down and plan out the next year of homeschooling in one fell swoop (although I do this now).
 I just need to know what I'm doing tomorrow.